TryPrompt-ai/nano-banana-prompt/PROMPTS.md

 - [784] Visualization of gadgets and inventions from a given year

 ### retro (81)
+- [1835] Watch the fireworks show from the top of the mountain
 - [1805] Colorful Y2K scrapbooking poster
 - [1784] Hyper-realistic style real and cartoon separation effect
 - [1780] Labubu’s 3x3 grid collage photo